UrosHCS/CV/cv.md

 IT Skills
 -----
 **Extensive Experience**
-- JavaScript, TypeScript, PHP
+- Programming languages: JavaScript, TypeScript, PHP
-- Node.js, Laravel, GraphQL
-- PostgreSQL, MongoDB, MySQL
+- Databases: PostgreSQL, MongoDB, MySQL
+- Other important tech: Node.js, GraphQL, Laravel

 **Good Experience**
-- ElasticSearch
+- React, ElasticSearch
-- React, Angular
+- Angular, CSS
 - Python, Java
-- CSS

 Work experience
 -----

+June 2023 - present **Node.js developer at Nabis (nabis.com)**
+- Node.js, TypeScript, PostgreSQL, GraphQL, React
+- Working primarily as a backend Node.js developer with some work on the frontend side in React.
+Developing a cannabis wholesale platform.

-November 2021 - present (1 year 6 months) **Node.js developer at Holycode**
+November 2021 - June 2023 (1 year 7 months) **Node.js developer at Holycode**
 - Node.js, TypeScript, MongoDB, Elasticsearch, GraphQL, React
 - Working primarily as a backend Node.js developer with some work on the frontend side in React.
 Developing a variation of a chat app, tailored to a specific industry.

-April 2021 - November 2021 (6 months) **Node.js developer at Florence Healthcare**
+April 2021 - November 2021 (6 months) **Node.js developer at Florence Healthcare (florencehc.com)**
 - Node.js, TypeScript, MongoDB, Angular
 - Full-stack developer, working on an app for documenting clinical trials.